Competitive Scholarships

 Will incoming transfer students that submit their application and all supporting documents on May 1 receive less consideration for competitive scholarships compared to students who submit their admissions application and all supporting documents by the March 1 priority date?

 Yes.
-Transfer students that submit their admissions application and all supporting documents by the March 1 priority date will be reviewed for all competitive scholarships including those offered by Alumni and the colleges that house their major.
+Transfer students that submit their admissions application and all supporting documents by the March 1 priority date will be reviewed for all competitive scholarships including the Community College Presidential and those offered by Alumni and the colleges that house their major.

 Transfer students will continue to be reviewed for competitive scholarships through May 1 as funds are available.